Auto-Adaptive PINNs with Applications to Phase Transitions: Introduction

-We propose a training method aimed at alleviating the described issues by adaptively changing the sampling distribution used in training.
+We propose a training method aimed at alleviating the described issues by adaptively changing the sampling distribution used in training based not on the residual but on other network-dependent heuristics which indicate regions of high error and high error growth.
 For our study we focus on adaptively sampling in space, though this methodology could additionally be extended to allow resampling in time.
 In particular we propose adaptive sampling according to arbitrary densities dependent on the network, i.e. the approximated PDE solution, and its derivatives.
 To do this we employ a Metropolis-Hastings sampling in parallel with the network training.
 This functionally allows for an ideal sampling distribution to be learned by training.
-Importantly this type of sampling can also be done without manual intervention during the training process, instead automatically adjusting the sampling distribution according to a pre-programmed heuristic.
+Importantly this type of sampling can also be done without manual intervention during the training process, instead automatically adjusting the sampling distribution according to the pre-programmed heuristic.
 This allows for the sampling distribution to gradually follow problematic regions as they form, move, and change in the entire domain of the problem.
+We call this method Auto-Adaptive both because of its self-referential nature and self-sufficiency once training begins.
+We discuss the particulars of this method in Section \ref{s:AASampling}.

 Our test case for these methods is the Allen-Cahn equation, which describes the phase separation of two fluids over time \cite{AC}.
 It does this through the evolution of the order parameter, which indicates the relative concentration of the two mixed fluids.
 We discuss these equations in more detail in section \ref{AllenCahnSection}.
 In particular we experiment with an energy adaptive variant of the described auto adaptive sampling, where we sample in proportion to the pointwise energy density of the Allen-Cahn equation.
 As we show heuristically in \ref{HeuristicSection}, regions of high energy often correspond well with the problematic regions described earlier.
 These regions contain behavior where a small residual can invite a disproportionate amount of error.
 Additionally these regions are often areas more important to the continued accuracy as time is evolved.